 Welcome to my profile.
 Whatever has brought you here, you have taken the first step in seeking support.

 Starting counselling may feel daunting and nerve-wracking and it is important that you feel safe to tell your story.
-With this in mind I offer a non-judgemental, warm, confidential space in which you can reflect and explore the issues that are troubling you.
+With this in mind, I offer a non-judgemental, warm, confidential space in which you can reflect and explore the issues that are troubling you.
+This is now available online.

 To help you decide if the counselling I provide is right for you, I will briefly outline what I offer.
 As an integrative therapist, I favour the person-centred approach, which means that our sessions are client-led in an environment that encourages empathy, genuineness and unconditional positive regard.
 I seek to understand your difficulties from your point of view, at your pace, and where together we can consider ways to help you through your current difficulties.